-The Madagascar Giant Hissing Cockroach, Gromphradorhina portentosa, is the most widely kept pet roach in the United States.
-The giant of all cockroaches this species will reach 2-4 inches and live for up to five years making an amazing insect for display in science classes and home vivariums.
+The Madagascar Giant Hissing Cockroach, Gromphradorhina portentosa, is the most widely kept pet cockroach in the United States.
+The giant of all cockroaches this species will reach 2-4 inches and live for up to five years making an fascinating insect for display in science classes and home vivariums.

-The hissing cockroach has the ability to climb smooth surfaces, even glass.
+The hissing cockroach can climb smooth surfaces, even glass.
 Select an enclosure with a secure lid that will not allow for escape.
-For our nymphs we use a Tom's Critter Keeper.
+For our nymphs, we use a Tom's Critter Keeper.
 We prefer this or a terrarium with a screen lid that slides in place.
 A large horizontal terrarium with a good amount of floor space can be used for all stages of growth.
-Provide a number of branches or large vines as this species will sometimes climb.
+Provide some branches or large vines as this species will sometimes climb.
 Hides on the floor space are a great way to reduce territorial disputes between males.
-Use logs, coconut hides, leaf litter or similar covering.
-For breeders a good amount of stacked egg crate can be used to allow enough territory for males and females to breed.
+Use logs.
+Coconut hides, leaf litter or similar covering.
+For breeders, a good amount of stacked egg crate can be used to allow enough territory for males and females to breed.
 A food and water dish should be provided.
-We use water crystals in our water bowl to prevent drowning and the build up of bacteria and mold -- no smell unlike sponges.
+We use water crystals in our water bowl to prevent drowning and the build-up of bacteria and mold -- no smell, unlike sponges.

 Temperature, Humidity & Lighting

-Temperature for hissing roaches is best provided in the 75°F to 95°F (24–35 °C) range.
-Like most roach species the lower the temperature the less they eat, breed and thrive.
-The same can be said in the higher temperatures.
+The temperature for hissing cockroach is best provided in the 75°F to 95°F (24–35 °C) range.
+Like most roach species the lower the temperature, the less they eat, breed and thrive.
+The same can be said with too high of temperatures.

-Provide a high enough humidity that mold or fungus does not grow but successful molting is accomplished.
-We provide a humidity cycle of 60-80% to reduce the growth of mold.
-As a tropical species a light cycle of 12 hours a day is recommended but this species will survive and breed with a seasonal cycle of 10 hours in the winter/fall months and 12 hours during summer months.
+Provide a high enough humidity that mold or fungus does not grow, but successful molting is accomplished.
+We provide a humidity cycle of 60-80% and to reduce the growth of mold we allow the humidity to drop during part of the day.
+As a tropical species, a light cycle of 12 hours a day is recommended, but this species will survive and breed with a seasonal cycle of 10 hours in the winter/fall months and 12 hours during summer months.

 Diet & Nutrition

-Hissing roaches are omnivorous and should be fed a varying diet.
-Fruits, vegetables and diets such as BugBurger are recommended for daily feeding.
-Gut loading, a process of feeding your insects a highly nutritious diet prior to offering them as prey to your reptiles is also recommended.
+Hissing cockroaches are omnivorous and should be fed a varying diet.
+Fruits, vegetables and commercial diets such as BugBurger are recommended for daily feeding.
+Gut loading, a process of feeding your insects a highly nutritious diet before offering them as prey to your reptiles is highly recommended.
 You may offer dandelion greens the night before as a means to increase calcium consumption or do like we do and offer SuperLoad by Repashy Superfoods.

-This species is one of the more difficult to sex of all roaches.
+This species is somewhat difficult to sex.
 Males develop horns on the pronotum and thicker, hairier antennae.
-Sexual maturity is reached within 6 months.
+Sexual maturity is reached within six months.
 Females deposit and reabsorb the egg sack (ootheca) allowing the eggs to incubate internally, for 60-70 days, hatch and the nymph to exit giving the appearance of live birth.
 Each female can produce 20-40 young at a time.

 No posts found